DeusExVerta/DeusExVerta/README.md

 ## Interests

-Primarily interested in MachineLearning(ML) applications.
+Primarily interested in MachineLearning(ML) applications especially in finance and markets.

+#END